RGB-OS/rgb-sdk/Readme.md

 # `rgb-connect-nodejs` SDK Overview

 This is the underlying SDK used by the official **ThunderLink RGB Client Server**.
-It provides a complete set of TypeScript/Node.js bindings for interacting with the **ThunderLink RGB Manager** and managing RGB-based transfers.
+It provides a complete set of TypeScript/Node.js bindings for interacting with the **ThunderLink RGB Node** and managing RGB-based transfers.

 ---